 The many icons and symbols used across Facebook Messenger can be pretty confusing.
 So, what do they all mean?
 In this article we’ll explain what all of the Facebook Messenger icons and symbols mean.

-What Does the Open Blue Circle Mean on Facebook Messenger?
+What Do the Symbols Mean on Facebook Messenger?

-The open blue circle means that your message is currently sending.
+The open blue circle Facebook Messenger icon means that your message is currently sending.

 It’s best if you don’t navigate away from the message while the open blue circle is present as you may risk losing your message if you exit before it is fully sent.

 2. Facebook Messenger Icon: Open Blue Circle + Checkmark

 The open blue circle with a checkmark means that your message has been sent.

 At this point, you should be able to navigate away from the message without any worries, but the person you are sending the message to may not be able to see it yet.